DataDog/integrations-extras/uptime/README.md

 ## Overview

-Get events and metrics from your app in real time to
+Get events and metrics from your app in real time to:

-* Track and notify of any downtime or interruptions
+* Track and notify of any downtime or interruptions.
-* Visualize response time metrics from synthetic requests
+* Visualize response time metrics from synthetic requests.

 ![Uptime.com Graph](https://raw.githubusercontent.com/DataDog/integrations-extras/ilan/uptime/uptime/images/snapshot.png)